waiyanhein/replace-anchor-links/README.md

 })
 </script>
 ```
-####That's it.
-You are done.
+#### That's it.
 All the urls in the paragraph will be converted into html anchor links.